Cuenca, Ecuador

 We asked expats in Cuenca what banks they use and there advice about banking.
 They advised:

 "Before retiring in Cuenca, expats should research the cost of living to ensure the city fits into their budget.
 They should also compare the quality of healthcare services in the city to what they are used to in order to ensure they will receive adequate care.
 Those considering retiring in Cuenca should research the local laws, visa processes, and other necessary paperwork for foreigners prior to relocating.
-Additionally, expats should consider the physical and cultural environment of the city to determine if it is a good fit for their lifestyle," wrote a member in Cuenca, Ecuador.
+Additionally, expats should consider the physical and cultural environment of the city to determine if it is a good fit for their lifestyle," said one expat in Cuenca, Ecuador.

 Will I be able to find a job in Cuenca?